Pancha Kosha Philosophy, Thai Massage, and the Circle of Life

 Pranic Life Force, energy, or breath layer; this is the sheath of Vital Life Force Energy.
 It’s connected with Annamayakosha and responsible for animating i.e. giving life to the physical body.
 Pranamayakosha can be directly influenced through Pranayama Breathwork.

-Mind that the Life Energy Channels which are maintained, opened, or unblocked by an Ayurveda, Yoga, or Thai Massage practitioner are said to be located in the Pranamayakosha.
+Mind that the Life Energy Channels (in TTM and Thai Massage known as the Sib Sen Energy Lines) which are maintained, opened, or unblocked by an Ayurveda, Yoga, or Thai Massage practitioner are said to be located in the Pranamayakosha.
 It is also the layer that connects or “binds” the gross layer (Annamayakosha physical layer) with the more subtle layers of thoughts, emotions, intellect and wisdom.

 Pranamayakosha is composed of Prana, the principle that vitalizes and holds together body and mind.
 It pervades the whole organism and its physical manifestation is breath.
 As long as this Life Force exists in an organism, life continues.
 As such, it’s sometimes considered the most vital of all Pancha Kosha sheaths.